Ph.D., Computer Science, UCLA

 B.S., Electrical Engineering, State University of New York at Buffalo

 B.A., Computer Science, State University of New York at Buffalo

 Carl Kesselman leads ISI's Informatics Systems Research division.
 Created to understand how to build informatics systems that can help tackle the hardest problems of great societal impact, the work of the division spans grid computing, information security, service-oriented architectures, and sociotechnical systems and reproducibility.

 Kesselman is an ISI Fellow, the Institute's highest honor.
-One of the fathers of grid computing and the GLOBUS open-source toolbox, now the de facto grid computing standard, he has received numerous honors for his pioneering research including the Lovelace Medal from the British Computing Society and the Goode Memorial Award from the IEEE Computing Society.
-He is a Fellow of the British Computing Society and the Association for Computing Machinery.
+One of the fathers of grid computing and the GLOBUS open-source toolbox, now the de facto grid computing standard, he has received numerous honors for his pioneering research including the Lovelace Medal from the British Computer Society and the Goode Memorial Award from the IEEE Computer Society.
+He is a Fellow of the British Computer Society and the Association for Computing Machinery.